th2-net/th2-conn-dirty-broken-fix/README.md

   gapFill: true
 ```

-This strategy changes client internal next expected client sequence number or next expected gateway sequence number and reconnects the session.
+This strategy changes client's internal `next expected client sequence number` or `next expected gateway sequence number` value and reconnects the session.

 Rule specific configuration parameters:
-- **messageCount** - by which amount next expected sequence number will be changed.
+- **messageCount** - by which amount `next expected sequence number` will be changed.
-- **changeIncommingSequenceNumber** - if true next expected sequence number from gateway will be changed up / down for **messageCount** amount else sequence number of the next message that client will sent will be changed.
+- **changeIncommingSequenceNumber** - if true `next expected sequence number` from gateway will be changed up / down for **messageCount** amount else sequence number of the next message that client will sent will be changed.
-- **changeUp** - if true next expected sequence number will be increased by **messageCount** amount, if false next expected sequence number will be descreased by **messageCount** amount.
+- **changeUp** - if true, `next expected sequence number` will be increased by **messageCount** amount, if false `next expected sequence number` will be descreased by **messageCount** amount.
-- **sendLogoutAfterReset** - if true disconnects session after next expected sequence number was changed, if false disconnects session before next expected sequence number was changed.
+- **sendLogoutAfterReset** - if true, disconnects session after `next expected sequence number` change, otherwise disconnects session before `next expected sequence number` change.
-- **gapFill** - if true and recovery is issued by gateway after next expected sequence number update then gapFillFlag tag will be set in SequenceReset message used for recovery, if false gapFillFlag will not be used.
+- **gapFill** -  if true and recovery is issued by gateway after `next expected sequence number` update then `GapFillFlag` tag will be set in `SequenceReset` message used for recovery, if false `GapFillFlag` will not be used.

 ### Rule Type: SEND_SEQUENCE_RESET
 ```yaml